hackedWifi/rcs/README.md

 # rock-paper-scissors
-a project from The ODIN project.
+a project from The ODIN project that teaches the use of listeners.